I Love You to Death: Plot

 To their chagrin, Joey proves difficult to kill.
-First, Nadja hires a masked man to kill Joey with a baseball bat.
-Thanks to quick reflexes, however, Joey escapes unharmed from the murder attempt.
+First, Nadja hires a masked man to kill him with a baseball bat.
+Thanks to quick reflexes, Joey escapes unharmed.
 Next, using her advanced mechanical skills, Nadja tries to blow up Joey's car, but the bomb fails to go off.
 Later, mother and daughter try to heavily dose Joey’s spaghetti with sleeping pills, but despite eating several large bowls full, he simply gets a stomach cramp and dismisses it as a virus.
 They decide that nothing short of shooting will kill Joey, but neither Rosalie nor Nadja can bring themselves to pull the trigger.
 They ask Devo to show his devotion to Rosalie by shooting Joey.
-The reluctant and nonviolent Devo cannot look at Joey while pulling the trigger, however, and only ends up wounding Joey behind the ear.
-Refusing to try again even for his beloved Rosalie, Devo then proceeds to hire acquaintances of a relative, two incompetent, perpetually stoned men, cousins Harlan and Marlon James, for the bargain price of $500—because Devo says he already has the job half-done.
-When Marlon's cowardice stops him from being present at the shooting, Harlan shoots Joey through the chest, but misses his heart.
+Devo cannot look at Joey while pulling the trigger, however, and only ends up wounding him behind the ear.
+Refusing to try again, Devo hires acquaintances of a relative, incompetent and perpetually stoned cousins Harlan and Marlon James.
+When Marlon's cowardice stops him from being present at the shooting, Harlan shoots Joey through the chest but misses his heart.
 Joey rises from bed, complaining of a headache and chest pains.
-As the medical examiner later reports, the sleeping pills have slowed down Joey’s metabolism, keeping him from bleeding to death.
+As the medical examiner later reports, the sleeping pills have slowed Joey’s metabolism, keeping him from bleeding to death.

 Eventually, a convict at the bar where the assassins were hired reveals their plan.
 When the police arrive, they find the wounded Joey in some pain and unaware that he has been shot and poisoned.
 He is taken to the hospital, and Rosalie, Nadja, Devo, and the James cousins are arrested.
-Seeing the error of his ways and at his own mother's behest, Joey refuses to press charges and bails everyone out of jail.
+Joey refuses to press charges and bails everyone out of jail.
 A repentant Joey realizes that his cheating has infuriated Rosalie, who cares deeply for him and whom he has underappreciated.
 While waiting for Rosalie with flowers and a box of chocolates, he meets the James cousins and makes peace.
-Seeing Rosalie again, he asks her to take him back, but still offended, she runs out.
+Seeing Rosalie again, he asks her to take him back but, still offended, she runs out.
 Joey catches her and in the janitors' closet they reveal their love with some intimacy, much to Devo's dismay and the surprise of Rosalie's mother.